quanghaouit/BigO/Lecture05_BREADTH_FIRST_SEARCH.md

 The first line contains two space-separated integers describing the respective values of N (the number of nodes) and M (the number of edges) in the graph.
 Each line i of the M subsequent lines contains two space-separated integers, u and v describing an edge connecting node u to node v.<br/>
-The last line contains a single integer, SS, denoting the index of the starting node.<br/>
+The last line contains a single integer S denoting the index of the starting node.<br/>
 Constraints<br/>
 1 ≤ Q ≤ 10 <br/>
 2 ≤ N ≤ 1000 <br/>